samkwak188/AI-Face-Type-Analyzer/README.md

 # AI Face Type Analysis 👤✨

 I have created a web-based application that analyzes facial features to determine your face type using machine learning.
-This is a incividual project I created for fun.
+This is an incividual project I created for fun.
 The classification method followed the new trend in Korea, where people classify celebrities' faces with unique names like Tofu or Tofuedge.
 This project used my previous Image Crawler code to collect the data from internet.
 I have deployed [My website](https://myfacetype.netlify.app) on Netlify, feel free to try the face analyzation yourself!

 ## Overview 🎯